ASR

 1. Accuracy

-In our benchmark tests, Whisper models demonstrated high accuracy for a widely diverse range of audio datasets.
-Our ML engineers found that the Whisper models perform well on a wide range of audio datasets - from meetings, classroom lectures, YouTube videos and call center audio.
-We benchmarked Whisper-base, Whisper-small and Whisper-medium.
+In our benchmark tests, OpenAI's Whisper models demonstrated high accuracy for a widely diverse range of audio datasets.
+Our ML engineers concluded that the Whisper models perform well on audio datasets ranging from meetings, podcasts, classroom lectures, YouTube videos and call center audio.
+We benchmarked Whisper-base, Whisper-small and Whisper-medium against some of the best ASR/Speech-to-Text engines in the market.

-Please contact us via email (support@voicegain.ai) if you would like to review these accuracy benchmarks.
+Please contact us via email (support@voicegain.ai) if you would like to review and validate/test these accuracy benchmarks.

-Whisper's pricing at $0.006/min is much lower than the Speech-to-Text offerings of some of the other larger cloud players.
+Whisper's pricing at $0.006/min ($0.36/hour) is much lower than the Speech-to-Text offerings of some of the other larger cloud players.
 This translates to a 75% discount to Google Speech-to-Text and AWS Transcribe (based on pricing as of the date of this post).
-However there are a few caveats to this pricing which are outlined in the Limitations section below

 3. Whisper API + ChatGPT API, built to be used together